protocol-fuzzing/protocol-state-fuzzer/README.md

 * The [CommandLineParser](src/main/java/com/github/protocolfuzzing/protocolstatefuzzer/entrypoints/CommandLineParser.java)
   class is one entrypoint to the ProtocolState-Fuzzer.
-Its constructor needs some builders, which are implemented in the `MultiBuilder` class defined below.
+Its constructor needs some builders, which can be implemented for instance as in the `MultiBuilder` class defined below, which is specific to `MealyMachine` models.

 * The package name of the *Main* class suffices as the *external parent logger* of the application, when the Main class resides in the outermost package.
 The `setExternalParentLoggers`